Getting Started with API Gateway and Continuous Deployment (Kong & Jenkins)

 curl -X POST http://localhost:8001/consumers/mobile-app/jwt

-- Enable the JWT plugin on a Route or Service:
+- Enable JWT Plugin on Route or Service:

 curl -X POST http://localhost:8001/services/user-service/plugins \